 • Database Logs: To detect slow queries.

-• Application Logs: Understand the reasons behind application failure.
+• Application Logs: Understand the root causes of application failures.

 • AWS CloudTrail Logs: To detect API calls made to the application.